githubpglemec/ecommercepgprints/README.md

 ✔️ Admin Panel for Order & Product Management

 Disclaimer:
 This is a personal project, and unauthorized copying, distribution, or use is strictly prohibited.
-No part of this code or concept may be replicated without explicit permission from the creator.
+No part of this code or concept may be replicated without explicit permission from me.